google/keytransparency/README.md

 #### Generate Update Signing Keys
 Every update to a user record in key transparency must be signed by an `authorized-key`.

-Update signatures are saved in the merkle tree data structure, producing a record of *who* made each change to a user's account, allowing products to distinguish between changes signed by a user key, the provider's key, or a reset-provider's key.
+Update signatures are saved in the Merkle tree data structure, producing a record of *who* made each change to a user's account, allowing products to distinguish between changes signed by a user key, the provider's key, or a reset-provider's key.

 Each account has an updatable policy that lists the current set of authorized public keys that are allowed to make updates to the user's record.